mikepqr/mike.place/content/post/python-pyenv/python-pyenv.md

     export $PROJECT_ENV_VARIABLE=foo

-or, if they are defined in another file, add
+or, if they are defined in another file `environment-variables-file`, add

-    dotenv environment-variables
+    dotenv environment-variables-file

 to `~/.project/.envrc`.